itayw/jetbrains-offline/README.md

-# IntelliJ Offline Plugin Syncer & Server
+# JetBrains Offline Plugin Syncer & Server

-This project provides a solution for syncing and serving JetBrains IntelliJ-based IDE plugins in air-gapped environments.
+This project provides a solution for syncing and serving JetBrains based IDE plugins in air-gapped environments.
 The system consists of two components:
 1. **Syncer**: Downloads plugins from the JetBrains Marketplace, stores them locally, and generates an `index.xml` file with metadata.
 2. **Server**: Hosts the downloaded plugins and serves the `index.xml` file as an offline plugin marketplace.

 ## Features
-- **Air-gapped Support**: Sync and serve IntelliJ plugins without an internet connection.
+- **Air-gapped Support**: Sync and serve JetBrains plugins without an internet connection.
-- **Automatic Plugin Compatibility Check**: Downloads only plugins that are compatible with the specified IntelliJ builds.
+- **Automatic Plugin Compatibility Check**: Downloads only plugins that are compatible with the specified JetBrains builds.
 - **Metadata Handling**: Stores plugin metadata for easy generation of `index.xml`.
-- **Simple HTTP Server**: Serves the plugins and the `index.xml` file, which can be accessed by IntelliJ-based IDEs like PyCharm.
+- **Simple HTTP Server**: Serves the plugins and the `index.xml` file, which can be accessed by JetBrains based IDEs like PyCharm.

 ## Requirements
 - Go 1.18+ installed.